 - Do not harvest chaga from trees growing on or immediately near contaminated lands, mills, hydro-cuts, industry etc.

-- Chaga should be at least the size of a large soft ball or much larger.
-The bigger the better.
+- Chaga should be at least the size of a large soft ball 3 to 5 inchs in diameter or larger

 - Always leave 1-2“ of chaga on the tree, never dig all of it out it will kill the tree and the inner core deep within the tree has no medicine.